-The Technical Training Manuals - prepared entirely by our own refinery engineers - are written to reflect the current structure of the refinery and meet its current production needs.
-They provide the necessary theoretical and technical documentation, while at the same time offering a valuable source of information.
-They fully cover the training needs of the refinery workforce, and can also be used in other activities where information on the structure and operation of the refinery is required.
-In 2014, the new manuals were published in electronic form, as part of ongoing improvement efforts.
+Technical Training Manuals - prepared entirely by our own refinery engineers - are also available, and are written to reflect the current structure of the refinery and meet its current production needs.
+The manuals fully cover the training needs of the refinery workforce, and can also be used in other activities where information on the structure and operation of the refinery is required.